najib-innovaj/ux-ui-notes/README.md

-# UX/UI
+# UX/UI Design

+### Theory
-## What is UX design?
+What is UX design?
 You scroll through a website or you tap on a button and something happens.
 I design what happens. or define yourself as a designer who simply understand your work: I design apps by doing research and what user needs.

+### Points
+1. Thougts create patterns
+2. Patterns create actions and actions become behaviours
+3: And behaviour can be studied.
+And the study of behaviour called pyschology.
+In UX it's called cognative science.
+### what is Cognative Pyschology?
+Cognitive Psychology – Definition
+The definition of cognitive psychology is deceivingly simple.
+Cognitive psychology is defined as the branch of psychology devoted to studying mental processes.
+What may not be so easy to grasp, though, is how many different types of mental processes there are and how people use them in their unique ways to draw conclusions and make decisions.
+Thus, cognitive psychology encompasses a very broad range of subjects.

+- Thinking
+- Reasoning
+- Judgment
+- ttention
+- Mental imagery
+- Language
+- Recognizing numbers
+- Memory
+- Perception
+- Creativity
+- Forming concepts
+- Making decisions
+- Solving problems
+- Making choices
+ - Meta-cognition (thinking about your thinking)